-The CCOC has completed the CFY 2022-23 Quarter 1 Performance Measures and Action Plans (PMAP) report, posted it to the CCOC website (https://flccoc.org/ccoc-reports/#pr), and submitted it to the Legislature.
+The CCOC has completed the CFY 2022-23 Quarter 1 and Quarter 2 Performance Measures and Action Plans (PMAP) report, posted it to the CCOC website (https://flccoc.org/ccoc-reports/#pr), and submitted it to the Legislature.
+The Performance Measures and Action Plans report identifies the counties not meeting workload performance standards for specific measures.

-Report Highlights
+Quarter 1 Report Highlights